City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Chocolate Chip CookiesWide spread with dry finishCut sugar slightly, add small liquid support, and start doneness checks earlier
+Chocolate Chip CookiesWide spread with dry edge and fragile middleCut sugar slightly, support moisture in small steps, and start doneness checks earlier than the recipe says

 Seasonal Colorado Springs Kitchen Notes